stella-emu/stella/stella/README-GP2X.txt

 --------
 Changes:
 --------
+>From 2.2-rv1
+Moved away from using a joymouse which was tripping up many users to a more effective GUI button control scheme.
+Made '/mnt/sd/' the default ROM and Snapshot directory this way Stella doesn't look anywhere it shouldn't.
 >From 2.2
-Ms. Pacman sound issue resolved
+Ms. Pacman sound issue resolved.
 >From 2.1-rv3
-Added Rom Browser mode and enabled it by default
+Added Rom Browser mode and enabled it by default.
 >From 2.1-rv2
-Scroll bug fixed (finally)
+Scroll bug fixed (finally).
 >From 2.1-rv1
-Warlords graphics bug fixed
+Warlords graphics bug fixed.
 >From 2.1
-Joystick fixed
+Joystick fixed.
-Phosphor effect enabled
+Phosphor effect enabled.
 >From 2.0.1:
 Stopped using the ROM Script (No more ROM limit.
-'Single binary' zip support available.)
+'Single binary' zip support available.).
-Opened up the Native GUI for use through Joymouse Emulation SOUND!
+Opened up the Native GUI for use through Joymouse Emulation.
-Diagonals
-Snapshots
+SOUND!
+Diagonals.
+Snapshots.
-Some button mapping (but still comfortably familiar)
+Some button mapping (but still comfortably familiar).

 -----------
 Known Bugs: